typedb-osi/typedb-jupyter/README.md

    ...:  * database_local@localhost:1729
 ```

-An asterisk appears next to the currently selected connection, which is
+An asterisk appears next to the currently selected connection, which is the last one opened by default.
+To change the
-the last one opened by default.
-To change the selected connection, use:
+selected connection, use:

 ```
-%tql -n <connection name>
+%typedb -n <connection alias>
 ```

 for example:

 ```
-In [5]: %tql -n database_1@111.111.111.111:1729
+In [5]: %typedb -n database_1@111.111.111.111:1729

 Out[5]: Selected connection: database_1@111.111.111.111:1729
 ```

 ```
-In [6]: %tql -n test_connection
+In [6]: %typedb -n test_connection

 Out[6]: Selected connection: test_connection
 ```